bitovi/academy/src/angular/3-creating-components/creating-components.md

 ### The problem

-We want to create a component that displays a title read from a component's `myData` property.
+We want to create a component that displays a title read from a component's `title` property.
 The component should provide the following HTML:

 ```html